-Significant changes in the economy or in the utilities sector could result in losses not necessarily provided for at the Statement of Financial Position date.
-Credit risk in relation to trade receivables is considered to be relatively low, due to the small number of principal customers; there are only three (2020: three) principal customers, see Note 4.
+Significant changes in the economy or in the utilities sector could result in losses not necessarily provided for at the statement of financial position date.
+Credit risk in relation to trade receivables is considered to be relatively low, due to the small number of principal customers; there are only three (2021: three) principal customers, see Note 4.
 Each of these customers has a contract in place with the Group, and is required to provide collateral in the form of a cash deposit subject to the amounts due and their credit rating.
 Whilst the loss of one of the principal customers could have a significant impact on the Group, due to the small number of these, the exposure to such credit losses would be mitigated in most cases by the protection the regulator provides to cover such losses.
 Nonetheless, the credit management process must be closely adhered to, to avoid such circumstances, and the Group's management, therefore, closely monitor adherence to this process, including closely monitoring the credit worthiness of each of these customers.

-At 31 March 2021 there were £8.8m receivables past due over 30 days (2020: £4.6m) against which an allowance for doubtful debts of £2.5m has been made (2020: £1.3m).
+At 31 March 2022 there were £9.1m receivables past due (2021: £8.8m) against which an allowance for doubtful debts of £4.4m has been made (2021: £2.5m).